28utkarsh/Object-Detection/readme.txt

 Object Detection using Single Shot MultiBox Detector (SSD) algorithm:

-Please download the following file before running the object_detection.py file.
+Please download the following file before running the object_detection.py file and keep the downloaded file in the same folder.
 This file is used to train the SSD.
 The link is as follows: https://drive.google.com/open?id=1FiN8I6tQykG1fjhrERtUd7FuXSFGXnLo